wifiknight45/zBc/README.md

-# zBc = Python script that calculates critical billing dates for Post-Paid Bill Current wireless customers based on an input date and offers optional AES-256 GCM encryption for secure data handling.
+# zBc = useful Python script that calculates critical billing dates for post-paid bill current wireless customers based on an input date and offers optional AES-256 GCM encryption for secure data handling.

 ---